Best street art in Barcelona by Joel Arroyo

 Not far, in the building where Joan Miro was born, ArteVistas is the third most important street art gallery in town.
 They specialize in contemporary art in general, but also including street art pieces.

 Outside of the Old Town, in the Eixample District, N2 Galeria specializes too in contemporary art, featuring emergent local and international creators including graffiti artists such as Sergio Hidalgo (Sixe Art).
 And Galeria Contrast has a portrait of Tyrion Lannister by Axe Colours.
-And Espai Trafalgar hosted a Bansky exhibit on tour around the world.
+And Espai Trafalgar hosts a Bansky exhibit on tour around the world.

 Are there Barcelona museums where to see street art?